typeobject/commhill-org/content/construction_updates/index.md

 # Holiday Inn at 2660 Monterey Rd.

 - Just outside the boundary to Communications Hill, a significant expansion to a Holiday Inn is in progress at 2660 Monterey Rd.
 Search the [San Jose Permits](https://sjpermits.org/permits/general/combinedquery.asp) website for the address "2660 MONTEREY" if you're interested in detailed information.

-# Starbucks at 222 W. Capitol Expy

-- Just outside the boundary to Communications Hill, a new Starbucks is under construction at 222 W. Capitol Expy.
-Search the [San Jose Permits](https://sjpermits.org/permits/general/combinedquery.asp) website for the address "222 CAPITOL" if you're interested in detailed information.